bright-cloud-studio/contao-form-to-form/README.md

 Allows one form's fields to be pre-filled with values submitted from another.

 ## Uses:
-This package was designed for a client who wanted one small form on their homepage to act as a lead-in to a much larger form.
-When a user enters values into the small form they would be sent to the larger form where those submitted values would then be pre-filled in to the matching form fields.
+This package was designed for a client who wanted one smaller form on their homepage to act as a lead-in to a much larger form.
+When a user enters values into the smaller form they would be sent to the larger form where those submitted values would then be pre-filled in to any matching form fields.
 Fields "link" by having the same "Field name".

 ## Directions:
 For these directions assume we have two forms.
 Form A is our main form and Form B is our smaller lead-in form.